h8d13/Vase/.github/docs/docs_main.md

 - Automate as much of workflows as possible
 - Document changes and tweaks as I go
 - Brickable: Feel no shame in re-installing
+- No re-inventing the wheel.
+Use existing stuff but use it well

 > Advanced stuff can be applied to Artix while simpler system stays with Arch.